Redislabs-Solution-Architects/rediscloud-aws-terraform/README.md

 Navigate to the `modules.tf` file.
 Comment out the `vpc-module` module and its outputs.
 By commenting this module and its outputs out, you will **not run** the new VPC creation.
-Please comment out the following moudle and outputs in the `modules.tf` file.
+Please comment out the following module and outputs in the `modules.tf` file.

 ```
   ########### VPC Module